 Other times, new mothers cannot find compatibility with their child enough to breastfeed.
 Supplementing is used as an alternative to simply feeding breast milk to the baby without making the child dependent on either one of them.

 The introduction of baby formula in supplementing is done slowly without building a reliance on the new product.
 The frequency of feeding baby formula will matter the most in the days when it is being introduced to the child.

 Sometimes parents have to switch entirely to baby formula because breast milk does not work for some reason.
 You need to understand that in case you do need to make the switch to formula, it will not be detrimental to the health of the baby.

-The idea behind using formula is to give your child nutrients that they are not able to get otherwise.
+The idea behind using organic infant formula is to give your child nutrients that they are not able to get otherwise.
 Try to make the process as comfortable as possible for both you and your child.
 Have physical contact and eye contact during the feeding sessions, and make sure to switch sides from time to time as you would while feeding normally.

 How Often Should a Baby Have Formula?

 The frequency of having formula will be dependent on how old your baby is and their eating habits.
 There is an average expectation that you can follow to understand whether the feeding pattern is healthy or not.
 Here are some details: